pattern-lab/patternlab-node/packages/docs/README.md

 ### Sass

-Hylia is based on the [WIP V2 version of Stalfos](https://github.com/andybelldesign/stalfos/tree/feature/v2) which currently has no documentation (I know, I’m bad).
-Here is some very basic documentation elements of the new framework that you will encounter on this project.
+Hylia is based on the [WIP v2 version of Stalfos](https://github.com/andybelldesign/stalfos/tree/feature/v2), which currently has no documentation (I know, I’m bad).
+Here is some very basic documentation for elements of the new framework that you will encounter on this project.

 #### Configuration